Margareta Bergman: Life and career

-Margareta Bergman, the only sister of film director Ingmar Bergman (1918–2007), is the author of novels Karin and Mirror Mirror.
+Margareta Bergman, the only sister of film director Ingmar Bergman (1918–2007), is the author of the novels Karin and Mirror Mirror.

 As a child of 8, she helped to inspire her brother Ingmar Bergman to create his first plays at home in 1930.
 Her older brother Dag Bergman (1914–1984) was an ambassador.

 Her father Erik Bergman, a Lutheran priest, was extremely strict, and forced Margareta and her brothers to attend all of his Sunday church services.

-Ingmar Bergman's most personal feature film, that he had intended to be his last, was the somewhat autobiographical Fanny and Alexander, based on his and Margareta's unhappy childhood.
+Ingmar Bergman's most personal feature film, that he had intended to be his last, was the loosely autobiographical Fanny and Alexander, based on his and Margareta's unhappy childhood.

-Margareta Bergman was married to English author and broadcaster Paul Britten Austin from 1951 until his death in 2005.
+Margareta Bergman was married to the English author and broadcaster Paul Britten Austin from 1951 until his death in 2005.
 She had four children, Veronica Ralston (born 1951, who translated some of her books), Thomas Britten Austin, the sculptor Rose Britten Austin who is married to the artist Peter Ekberg Pelz, and Cecelia Britten Austin.